markemus/wsireg/README.md

 # WSI Registration

-Users should checkout the `stable` branch. `master` is the dev branch and contains a lot of additional junk from past and future experiments.

 ## Description
 A novel and powerful approach for image registration of large images.
 Turns patch registrations into a smooth global registration by interpolating between overlapping DVFs.